Letters From Swaziland

 ca. 20 March 1971

 I flew over to Turkey a few days ago after a week in Cyprus.
-I am now traveling along the south cost of Turkey although I haven’t gone far.
-I landed at Adana which is a short distance from Tarsus and then came to this small town Silifke (or Seleucia of ancient times.)
+I am now traveling along the south coast of Turkey although I haven’t gone far.
+I landed at Adana which is a short distance from Tarsus and then came to this small town of Silifke (or Seleucia of ancient times.)

 Money goes a very long way in Turkey and life is very comfortable for a dollar fifty or two dollars a day.
 The coast here is the most beautiful I’ve ever seen and is strewn with ruins from one end to the other.